Kagurabachi: Hishaku

 A young woman whose sorcery allows her to track individuals and extract information through their blood, Toto accompanies Kuguri on the mission to kidnap Iori.
 She locates the target using a blood sample taken from Samura during the attack on Senkutsuji.
 At the Kyoto Bloodshed Hotel, she uses blood from Sengoku's severed head to confirm the presence of Chihiro and Iori.
 Toto frequently employs the Hishaku's collective flame teleportation to rescue comrades from peril, a tactic that aligns with her tendency to avoid direct confrontation.

-Sazanami Clan
+Sazanami clan

-The Sazanami Clan (漣家, Sazanami-ke) is a powerful criminal clan of sorcerers who are the proprietors of the Rakuzaichi, an annual auction of black market artifacts and weapons, as well as people which serves as a highly popular fixture in the Japanese underworld, and have administered this auction for over 200 years.
+The Sazanami clan (漣家, Sazanami-ke) is a powerful criminal clan of sorcerers who are the proprietors of the Rakuzaichi, an annual auction of black market artifacts and weapons, as well as people, which serves as a highly popular fixture in the Japanese underworld, and has administered this auction for over 200 years.